 If you are unwell, or likely to become ill again, your doctor may advise you to continue on lithium, or gradually change to an antipsychotic.
 Another option is to stop taking lithium for a while and start again later in pregnancy.

 If you continue to take lithium, you should take as low a dose as possible, you should have regular blood tests and drink plenty of water.

 When you go into labour, you should stop taking lithium.

 You should have your baby in hospital so that you can be monitored during labour.

 In the UK, medicines are licensed to show that they work well enough and are safe enough to be used for specific conditions and groups of people.
 Some medicines can also be helpful for conditions or people they are not specifically for.
 This is called 'off‑label' use.
 Off‑label use might also mean the medicine is taken at a different dose or in a different way to the licence, such as using a cream or taking a tablet.

 There aren't any medicines licensed in the UK for treating mental health problems in women when they are pregnant or breastfeeding.
 Any medication you take to treat a mental health problem when you are pregnant or breastfeeding would be described as 'off‑label'.
 If you are offered any 'off‑label' medicines, then your doctor should tell you this and discuss this with you.
-There is more information about licensing medicines on NHS Choices.
+There is more information about licensing medicines on the NHS website.